wvbdev/wvbdev.github.io/README.md

 ## Functions
 * Test the network connection between your legacy device and the Internet
 * Check your browser's User Agent (UA)
-* Provide download links to some hardware information utilities and newer browsers
+* Provide download links to some hardware information utilities and newer browsers for your legacy device

 ## Contact us
 If you have any problems or suggestions, please contact us using the methods listed below: